National Flood Risk Management Programme

 This uncertainty means we need to be prepared with options for several different scenarios for schools that are at highest risk from climate change.

-Scope of programme
+Scope of the programme

 This expanded scope aims to include schools potentially at risk of flooding from rivers and other waterways, as well as schools subject to the erosion effects of water, either at the coast or inland.

-The goal of this broader programme is to develop a management approach for all schools facing flooding and erosion challenges.
+The goal of this broader programme is to develop a management approach for schools facing flooding and erosion challenges.

 We began the coastal flooding part of the programme by conducting a pilot study.